wso2-attic/pivotal-cf-is/pattern-1/bosh-release/bosh-lite.md

    wso2is.identity_ds.driver | Database driver class name of the identity data source. | -
    wso2is.db.username | Username of the WSO2 Identity Server product database user. | root
    wso2is.db.password | Password of the WSO2 Identity Server product database user. | root

+   Among the above, the properties with no default values **must** be set in the deployment manifest, prior deployment of the release.
-   If you customize any of the above configurations in following steps, change the default property values to customized values in each job specification.
+   If you intend to customize any of the properties with default values, you may set the customized values in the deployment manifest, prior to deployment of the release.

 2. Move to the root directory of deployment pattern 1 BOSH release.